Enabling global trade

 To support this critical business, IATA is committed to deliver enhanced value for the industry by driving a safe, secure, profitable and sustainable air cargo supply chain.

 IATA develops global standards and tools, offers financial services and industry solutions, drives transformation projects, creates partnerships, and runs campaigns, advocacy and outreach activities.
-The IATA Cargo agenda is shaped by the IATA Cargo Committee and addresses the ten following industry key priorities:
+Shaped by the IATA Cargo Committee, our IATA Cargo Strategy (pdf) addresses the industry key priorities.

 World Cargo Symposium

 Reflecting the need for cross-industry collaboration, the World Cargo Symposium (WCS), has evolved to become a major industry decision-making platform.
-This event also serves to raise the profile of air cargo with governments as a strategic partner, helping to ensure that cargo has the regulatory environment and infrastructure needed to successfully drive growth.
-The 10th edition of WCS will be held in Berlin, Germany from 15 to 17th of March 2016.
-Save the date on your calendar!
+This event also serves to raise the profile of air cargo with governments, helping to ensure that cargo has the regulatory environment and infrastructure needed to successfully drive growth.

 The Global Air Cargo Advisory Group